-Kolding Municipality is located in the Triangle Region.
+Kolding Municipality is located in the Triangle Region, the strongest centre of growth in Denmark.
 The municipality covers an area of 605 km2 and has a population of 94,000.
 Kolding is the seventh-largest city in Denmark.
 In the Triangle Region live 415,000 people, and it is a home to over 22,300 companies operating in more than 70 different fields.

 Address: Akseltorv 1, DK-6000 Kolding

-In Kolding are located numerous small design enterprises and galleries, all of which give the impression of Kolding being a stage for design, art, and architecture.
-As well as offering top-notch educational opportunities to all ages – from the smallest children in preschool (’børnehave’ in Danish) to higher education and adult learning at Kolding School of Design, the University of Southern Denmark or the International Business Academy – Kolding is fast becoming a hub for entrepreneurs.
+Kolding has a reputation of a town of innovation and design, both in business and in education, and has a thriving cultural and start-up scene.
+Numerous small design enterprises and galleries give the impression of the town being a stage for design, art, and architecture.
+As well as offering top-notch educational opportunities to all ages – from the preschool (’børnehave’ in Danish) to higher education and adult learning at Kolding School of Design, the University of Southern Denmark or the International Business Academy.
 With an emphasis on social development and start-ups, there’s a growing network of businesses in the area, plus strong support and resources to help companies grow and develop.

-Kolding has been an important market town since the Middle Ages, and it still is today, with 120 stores in Jutland’s largest mall drawing shoppers from most of Jutland and Funen.
+Kolding is an important market town, with 120 stores in Jutland’s largest mall drawing shoppers from most of Jutland and Funen.

-It is part of the UNESCO World Cultural Heritage list.
-Walking in Christiansfeld is a walk in a part of world history and you can discover something new at every corner in the centre of the town.Learn more
+It is a UNESCO World Cultural Heritage site.
+Walking in Christiansfeld is like taking a walk in bygone times and you can discover something new at every corner.Learn more

-The Skamlingsbanken hill is 113 metres high and it is the highest point in South Jutland.
+The Skamlingsbanken hill is 113 metres high and is the highest point in South Jutland.
 It is located amidst beautiful natural surroundings with stunning views of the whole region between Kolding and Christiansfeld.
-This must visit place is famous for the gatherings that were held in support of the Danish cause in South Jutland in the years 1843-1859.
+This must-visit place is famous for the gatherings that were held in support of the Danish cause in South Jutland in the years 1843-1859.